MotohisaFukuda/RTNI/README.md

 ### LICENSE
 This project is licensed under the terms of the [GNU GENERAL PUBLIC LICENSE v3.0](LICENSE.txt).
 When using this software, please include the [reference](reference.bib)

+'''
-RTNI - A symbolic integrator for Haar-random tensor networks, Motohisa Fukuda, Robert König and Ion Nechita, [arXiv:paper](https://arxiv.org/abs/1902.????).
+Motohisa Fukuda, Robert König and Ion Nechita.
+RTNI - A symbolic integrator for Haar-random tensor networks. [arXiv:1902.????](https://arxiv.org/abs/1902.????).
+'''